Shell basics

 Your turn:

-Access the help of the ls command.
+Print the help for the ls

 To know the nature of a command (e.g. shell built-in function, an alias that you created, or the path of an utility) run either of: